 Is it necessary to employ qualified professionals or tradespeople to carry out building work?

-No. It is advised that experienced professionals and tradespeople do the conservation work.
-This will protect the property’s heritage significance, and safeguard its integrity and monetary value.
+No, however, it is recommended experienced professionals and tradespeople do the conservation work.
+This will help protect the property’s heritage significance and safeguard its integrity and monetary value.

 What is the Burra Charter?

 The Burra Charter provides conservation and management guidance for Australian places of cultural heritage significance.

 The Australia International Council on Monuments and Sites, who oversee the charter, is the peak body for heritage conservation.